neerajprem/pythonworks/README.md

 # pythonworks
-All my codes written in Python 2 &amp; 3
+Collection of all my codes written in Python 2 &amp; 3 Feel free to reach me if there is any suggestion to improve this.